-The 2012 investigation by Prince George RCMP did not result in any charges against Furlong, who has repeatedly denied the untested allegations.
+The 2012 investigation by the B.C.
+RCMP in Prince George did not result in any charges against Furlong, who has repeatedly denied the untested allegations.

 APTN discovered the Federal Court file was sealed on Feb.
 28 and the Tribunal’s file on March 2.

 “The Tribunal’s record in the Woodgate matter is currently sealed pending the outcome of several motions before the Tribunal,” said Judy Dubois, a registry officer with the Tribunal.
 “The motions themselves are also sealed pending the rulings of the member.”

 The member is the Tribunal official presiding over the hearing.

 The sealing orders have delayed the Tribunal hearing indefinitely despite the advanced age of some of the survivors.
 Two of them have passed away since the Canadian Human Rights Commission referred the complaint to the Tribunal in 2020.

 “This complaint involves serious allegations of failure to investigate historical sexual abuse, racism, and conflict of interests,” the Commission said in its decision at the time.